AardWolf/MHTimerBot/README.md

 # MHTimerBot
-Discord bot that understands mousehunt timers
+Discord bot that understands mousehunt timers and MouseHunt Community Tools (MHCT) and a few other things about life.

 ## Needs
-Store timers in a file, database, or something "static" for when it's offline The definition of these timers should help determine that format.
-Timers have a next occurrence.
-A duration.
-A repeat frequency.
-Some timers would change into next if they're fancy - spill timers, season timers.
-Or do like the currently do and repeat themselves
-Timers need a way to catch back up if offline a while.
+Next big push is make things into slash commands.

 ## Commands